azriel91/peace/doc/src/technical_concepts/diagrams/outcome.md

 1. There is only one level of detail.
 2. It is useful to have expandable detail, e.g. hide a full URL, and allow the user to expand it if they need to.
-3. It is useful to show and hide animated edges while that step is in progress.
+3. It is useful to show animated edges while that step is in progress, and hide them after.

 <details><summary>Old idea for code</summary>